-The current total LOM capital costs estimate is approximately US\$377 million and is assumed to support sustaining capital requirements for the mining and processing of Mineral Reserves over Jacobina's 14.5-year LOM as set out in the following table:
+The current total LOM capital costs estimate is approximately US\$844 million and is assumed to support sustaining capital requirements for the mining and processing of Mineral Reserves over Jacobina's 20-year LOM as set out in the following table:

 Total LOM (\$000s)

-Sustaining Capital Costs 310,540
+Sustaining Capital Costs 577,816

-Mine Development 109,202
+Mine Development 348,750

-Infrastructure 80,089
+Infrastructure 63,855

-Vehicles & Machinery 67,683
+Vehicles & Machinery 96,422

-Tailings Dam 25,869
+Tailings Dam 56,100

-Hardware & Software 12,051
+Hardware & Software 12,551

-Other Sustaining CAPEX 15,647
+Other Sustaining CAPEX 138

-Expansionary Capital Costs 66,332
+Expansionary Capital Costs 266,300

-Phase 2 Expansion 52,135
+Construction 113,010

+Expansionary Mine Development 13,824

+Capacity Increases 53,552

+Tailings Dam Expansion 59,713

-Other Expansionary LOM 14,196
+Other Expansionary 26,200

-Capex

-Total LOM Capital Costs 376,872
+Total LOM Capital Costs 844,116

 Capital costs do not include project financing and interest charges, working capital, sunk costs, capitalized exploration or closure costs.
-Operating costs are forecasted to average US\$37.05 per tonne over the LOM, as set out in the following table:
+Operating costs are forecasted to average US\$33.73 per tonne over the LOM, as set out in the following table:

 Total LOM (US\$/t processed)

-Mining 21.05
+Mining 16.53

-Process 11.49
+Process 13.58

-G&A 4.51
+G&A 3.62

-Total 37.05
+Total 33.73

-Jacobina has increased annual gold production for the past seven consecutive years.
-The ongoing Phase 1 optimization project, followed by implementation of the Phase 2 Expansion project to increase the processing plant capacity to 8,500 tpd is expected to continue this increasing trend up to 230,000 ounces per year after completion of Phase 2.
-The Company has also begun a conceptual study on a Phase 3 expansion, which would increase throughput to 10,000 tpd, utilize the third grinding line, while expanding crushing and leaching circuits and adding additional mining equipment and infrastructure.
+Jacobina has increased annual gold production for the past nine consecutive years.
+The ongoing Phase 3 Expansion project to increase the processing plant capacity to 10,000 tpd is expected to continue this increasing trend up to 270,000 ounces per year.
+The Company is now considering a Phase 4 expansion on the back of another year of significant Mineral Reserve and Mineral Resource growth.
+Phase 4 would involve an expansion of the existing processing plant to a throughput of up to 15,000 tpd.